 Basic Block Diagram of Computer

-No matter which company the computer has been manufactured, the basic components and working remain the same.
-The computer is made of 4 main units-
+No matter which company the computer has been manufactured, the basic components of the computer and working remain the same.
+The computer consists 4 main units-

-- Input unit – All the data received by the computer goes through the input unit.
-The input unit comprises devices like a mouse, keyboard, scanner, etc. Each of these devices acts as a mediator between the users and the computer.
+All the data received by the computer goes through the input unit.
+The input unit comprises devices like a mouse, keyboard, scanner, etc. Each of these input devices of the computer acts as a mediator between the users and the computer.

-- CPU – Control Processing Unit or the CPU, is the brain of the computer.
-It works the same way a human brain works. all the activities performed by humans are controlled by the brain.
+Control Processing Unit or the CPU, is the brain of the computer.
+It works the same way a human brain works.
+The brain controls all the activities performed by humans.

-Similarly, all the functions/tasks performed by the computer are controlled by the CPU.
+Similarly, the CPU controls all the functions/tasks performed by the computer.
 The CPU further consists of two parts – ALU (Arithmetic Logic Unit) and CU (Control Unit).

-- Memory Unit – All the data that has to be either processed or has been processed is all stored in the memory unit.
+All the data that has to be either processed or has been processed is stored in the memory unit.
 The memory unit acts as a hub of all the data and transmits it to the required part of the computer whenever necessary.

-- Output Unit – All the information sent to the computer once processed is received by the user through the output unit.
-Devices like printers, monitors, projector, etc. all come under the output unit.
+All the information sent to the computer once processed is received by the user through the output unit.
+Output devices of computers like printers, monitors, projectors, etc. all come under the output unit.

 The output unit displays the data either in the form of a soft copy like that in the monitor or the form of a hard copy, through a printer.